-But if your business is primarily knowledge-based or based on the collective output of individual contributors, then allowing some employees to adopt a flexible schedule while others do not could work.
+But if your business is primarily knowledge-based or relies on the collective output of individual contributors, then allowing some employees to adopt a flexible schedule while others don’t could work.

 And once some employees with “regular” schedules see a few of their colleagues leave on Thursday for a three-day weekend, more may decide to adopt a 9/80 schedule.

 That’s what happened in my friend’s case.
 While at first only half of his employees accepted the offer to work a 9/80 schedule, within two months nearly all had shifted to the flexible schedule.

 What should you do?
 First decide whether and to what extent a 9/80 schedule might work for your business.